Showing posts with label lost. Show all posts

 Off we went in search of the Publix Pharmacy.

-We went to Flager then NW on forty-second Avenue.
+We went to Flager, then NW, on Forty-second Avenue.

-Next, we went SW on forty-second Avenue where we stopped a Publix.
+Next, we went SW on Forty-second Avenue, where we stopped at Publix.

-The woman replied we have no pharmacy.
+The woman replied, "We have no pharmacy."

 The woman from Rochester, NY, and I started to laugh.

-Then we went on to explain our search for a Publix Pharmacy.
+Then, we went on to explain our search for a Publix Pharmacy.

-The woman at the check-out register drew us a map to the nearest Publix (which later I found out was the wrong pharmacy).
+The woman at the checkout register drew us a map to the nearest Publix (which I later found out was the wrong pharmacy).

-We took so many turns that I was completely lost when we finally found the Pharmacy.
+We took so many turns that I was completely lost when we finally found the pharmacy.

-We gave our prescriptions to the Pharmacist and he said it was going to take at least one and a half hours to get the prescription filled.
-We asked why it was going to take so long and they replied that one of the prescriptions was a narcotic drug and only one pharmacist had access to the drug.
+We gave our prescriptions to the pharmacist, and he said it was going to take at least one and a half hours to get the prescription filled.
+We asked why it was going to take so long, and they replied that one of the prescriptions was a narcotic drug and only pharmacists had access to the drug.

-We rode back to the surgery center where I was dropped off.
+We rode back to the surgery center, where I was dropped off.

 I thanked the couple for letting me tag along with them.